eerwitt/node-match-maker/README.md

 	-> /config					#configuration files
 		-> /locale				#language translations (probably not needed for this) -> /{en,eu,es,…}
-		-> /environments		#separate configurations for each environment in YAML format -> /{development,staging,production}.yml
+		-> /environments		#separate configurations for each environment in YAML format (npm config?)
+			-> /{development,staging,production}.yml
 	-> /app						#base server directory
 		-> /models				#data abstraction layer
 		-> /controllers			#controller for business logic
-		-> /views				#format for the data being returned for each request -> packages.json			#npm packages required to run project
+		-> /views				#format for the data being returned for each request -> package.json				#npm packages required to run project

 ---